-• Attachment 11: Impact Statement (one-page limit).
-Upload as "Impact.pdf."
-The Impact Statement attachment should include the components listed below.

-Identify the human subject population(s) that will participate in the proposed intervention, and describe the potential impact of the proposed clinical trial on the outcomes of individuals within the targeted population.

-Describe the short-term impact: Detail the anticipated outcomes that will be directly attributed to the results of the proposed clinical trial.
-Outcomes should be specific and measurable, and include a definition of the end user.

-Describe the long-term impact: Explain the long-range vision for implementation of the intervention in the clinic or field, and describe the anticipated long-term benefits for the targeted population.
-Compare the proposed intervention to pharmacologic agents, devices, and/or clinical guidance currently available, if applicable, and describe how the proposed intervention represents an improvement on these.

-- Attachment 12: Transition Plan (one-page limit).
+- Attachment 11: Impact Statement (one-page limit).
+Upload as "Impact.pdf." - Identify the volunteer population(s) that will participate in the proposed intervention, and describe the potential impact of the proposed clinical trial on the outcomes of individuals within the targeted population. - Describe the short-term impact: Detail the anticipated outcomes that will be directly attributed to the results of the proposed clinical trial. - Describe the long-term impact: Explain the long-range vision for implementation of the intervention in the clinic or field, and describe the anticipated long-term benefits for the targeted population. - Describe any relevant controversies or treatment issues that will be addressed by the proposed clinical trial. - Describe any potential issues that might limit the impact of the proposed clinical trial. - Compare the proposed intervention to pharmacologic agents, devices, and/or clinical guidance currently available, if applicable. - Attachment 12: Transition Plan (one-page limit).
 Upload as "Transition.pdf."
 Provide information on the methods and strategies proposed to move the product to the next phase of clinical trials and/or delivery to the military or civilian market after successful completion of the award.
-The transition plan should include the components listed below. - Details of the funding strategy that will be used to bring the outcomes to the next level of clinical trials and/or delivery to the military or civilian market (e.g., specific potential industry partners, specific funding opportunities to be applied for, etc.). - A description of collaborations and other resources that will be used to provide continuity of development. - A brief schedule and milestones for bringing the outcome(s) to the next phase of clinical trials and/or delivery to the military or civilian market. - A risk analysis for cost, schedule, manufacturability, and sustainability. - Attachment 13: Military Relevance Statement (one-page limit): Upload as "MilRel.pdf."
+The transition plan should include the components listed below. - Details of the funding strategy that will be used to bring the outcomes to the next level of clinical trials and/or delivery to the military or civilian market (e.g., specific potential industry partners, specific funding opportunities to be applied for, etc.). - A description of collaborations and other resources that will be used to provide continuity of development. - A schedule and milestones for bringing the outcome(s) to the next phase of clinical trials and/or delivery to the military or civilian market, including detailed plans for meeting FDA requirements (if applicable). - o A risk analysis for cost, schedule, manufacturability, and sustainability. - A description of relevant product patents and intellectual property ownership, and their potential impact on product development. - Attachment 13: IND/IDE Documentation: If submitting multiple documents, start each document on a new page.
+Combine and upload as a single file named "IND-IDE.pdf." - Complete the IND/IDE Documentation Form, which is available for download on the Full Announcement page for this Program Announcement/Funding Opportunity on Grants.gov.